My Tutor: Plot

-The summer's end approaches and Bobby has to take his French examination.
-Despite Terry's attempts to keep their relationship casual, Bobby has developed serious feelings for Terry and resists her insistence that the affair end once he takes his exam.
+The summer's end approaches, and Bobby has to take his French examination.
+Despite Terry's attempts to keep their relationship casual, Bobby has developed strong feelings for Terry and resists her insistence that the affair end once he takes his exam.
 Matters worsen when Mr. Chrystal, who himself lusts for Terry, sees his son and Terry kissing one night.
 After Bobby successfully passes the test with a score of 91%, Mr. Chrystal reveals to Bobby his promise to pay Terry the $10,000 bonus, implying that Terry's affection for Bobby was driven by greed.
-Bobby reacts by angrily confronting his father in regards to his overbearing ways and tells him that he will be attending UCLA to study astronomy, and now that he is an adult, he will no longer allow him to dominate every aspect of his life.
+Bobby angrily confronts his father about his overbearing ways and tells him he will attend UCLA to study astronomy.
+Now that he is an adult, he will no longer allow his father to dominate every aspect of his life.
 He proceeds to storm out to find Terry.
 He confronts her with the information, calling her a hooker and flees after Terry angrily denies the accusation.

-Later, Bobby seeks out Bonnie, his old crush, and, using his newfound confidence with women, is able to persuade her to begin dating him.
-Terry prepares to leave the Chrystal home and Bobby approaches her to say good-bye.
-He begins by apologizing to her for his rash accusations and then telling her that he will never forget her.
+Later, Bobby seeks out Bonnie, his old crush, and, using his newfound confidence with women, persuades her to begin dating him.
+Terry prepares to leave the Chrystal home, and Bobby approaches her to say goodbye.
+He apologizes for his rash accusations and then tells her he will never forget her.
 Terry tells him matter-of-factly that she will never forget him.
 The two share one last kiss, and Terry drives off.
 Bobby leaps into the air, looking forward to the future.